Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-02-Creating Labeling Policies  .md

 1. It can take up to 24 hours to publish the labels to the selected users apps

 ## Review
-+ Explore on how to publish label.
++ Explore on how to Publish sensitivity labels